top of page

 Shirah Rubin

-She has participated in over 16 juried group exhibitions in the past 4 years including a recent solo exhibition; a forthcoming public art ceramics commission in Brighton, MA.
-She has worked in museums including being a Community Artist in Residence at the Museum of Fine Arts.
-She is currently is part of the Independent Artist Studio Program at Harvard Ceramics and a member of Artisans Asylum in Boston.
+She has participated in over eighteen juried group exhibitions in the last four years including a recent solo exhibition.
+Rubin has a forthcoming public art ceramics commission in Brighton, MA.
+She has worked in museums including having been selected as a Community Artist in Residence at the Museum of Fine Arts in Boston.
+Rubin is currently is part of the Independent Artist Studio Program at Harvard Ceramics and a member of Artisans Asylum in Boston.

-Raised in Maryland, she studied studio art and psychology at the University of Delaware with an MA in Jewish education from the Jewish Theological Seminary.
-In addition, she has worked at Brown University’s and the Rhode Island School of Design’s Hillel and Gallery; and Gann Academy.
+Raised in Maryland, she studied studio art and psychology at the University of Delaware with an MA in Jewish Education from the Jewish Theological Seminary.
+In addition, she has worked at Brown University and the Rhode Island School of Design Hillel Gallery among other museums and schools.

 Bio